unChaz/sci-fi-5e/srd/races/obsidian.md

 **_Languages._** You can speak, read, and write German, English, and one extra language of your choice.

 #### Savage Attacks
-When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.
+When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the critical hit.